 - (b) Specific Instances of Conduct.
 Except for a criminal conviction under Rule 609, extrinsic evidence is not admissible to prove specific instances of a witness's conduct in order to attack or support the witness's character for truthfulness.
-But the court may, on cross-examination, allow them to be inquired into if they are probative of the character for truthfulness or untruthfulness of: - (1) the witness; or - (2) another witness whose character the witness being cross-examined has testified about. - (c) Privilege Against Self-Incrimination.
-A witness does not waive the privilege against self-incrimination by testifying about a matter that relates only to a character for truthfulness.
+But the court may, on cross-examination, allow them to be inquired into if they are probative of the character for truthfulness or untruthfulness of: - (1) the witness; or - another witness whose character the witness being cross-examined has testified about.

+By testifying on another matter, a witness does not waive any privilege against self-incrimination for testimony that relates only to the witness's character for truthfulness.